wenyaoc/Hello-World/README.md

 # Hello-World
 ### 你好，世界！
-This is a super boring repo that includes files output "Hello World" in different languages I've learnt.
+This is a super boring repo that covers the "Hello World!" in different languages I've learnt.

 ### Language Covered:
 * C